TrademarkTrademark

 Reviewed for accuracy by Ryan Fee on June 6, 2025.

-Scalr is a Software-as-a-Service (SaaS) platform, acting as a remote state and operations backend for Terraform and OpenTofu, hosted and managed by Scalr.
-This model removes the user's burden of maintaining the IaC management tool's infrastructure.
-Scalr is hosted on IaaS platforms, with Scalr securing its deployed workloads.
-Underlying cloud providers maintain continuous monitoring and auditing, holding certifications like SOC2, ISO 27001, and PCI DSS.
+Scalr is a Software-as-a-Service (SaaS) platform that acts as a remote state and operations backend for Terraform and OpenTofu.
+Because Scalr hosts and runs it, you don't have to stand up or maintain the management tool's own infrastructure.
+Scalr runs on IaaS platforms and secures the workloads it deploys there.
+The underlying cloud providers handle continuous monitoring and auditing, holding certifications like SOC2, ISO 27001, and PCI DSS.
 All data in Scalr is encrypted in transit and at rest.

 Advantages of the SaaS model include: